declan-watson/declan-watson.github.io/_posts/2023-01-01-If you can remember all your passwords, they're not strong enough.md

 ## What if the password manager is compromised?

 This is a completely valid question and is exactly why it's the _lesser_ evil.
 This is also known as a key barrier to entry as to why people don't use password managers in general.[^4] As it turns out, [65% of Americans don't trust password managers](https://www.passwordmanager.com/password-manager-trust-survey/).
-A single point of failure is bad, there's no other way to put it, but it's better than the alternative because of the additional security steps that good password managers implement.
+A single point of failure is bad, there's no other way to put it, but it's better than the alternative because of the additional security steps that good password managers implement, especially in the context of the dramatic downsides of reusing passwords.

 This blog isn't meant to be overly technical so this description will be kept at a summarised level, but one of the key security concepts of password managers is the iteration of keys based on your password so it goes through the hash multiple times.
 This is usually done in the form of [Password Based Key Derivation Function 2 (or PBKDF2)](https://cryptobook.nakov.com/mac-and-key-derivation/pbkdf2)[^5].